 I call that moment The Sting.

 It doesn't just happen when you're autistic and talking about one of your obsessions, and it doesn't just happen to those who are neurodivergent.
 It happens when your need for structure and boundaries compels you to behave abnormally in public, and you feel as if you've become a spectacle.
 You experience The Sting when you're in a conversation and, forgetting to keep up with the rhythm of etiquette rules, get pegged as rude or abrasive or foolish.
 It strikes when you thought that people you cared about or whose respect you needed had one impression of you, and then learned that instead they actually had a very different and negative one.
-The Sting occurs whenever you do something that made you different, outside of the group, and makes you fear that you will be defined by your perceived abnormality for the rest of your life.
+The Sting occurs whenever you do something that makes you different, outside of the group, and makes you fear that you will be defined by your perceived abnormality for the rest of your life.

 That melange of horrible emotions, all rolled into one, is The Sting.